triglav/vim-files/README.md

 * use `~/vimfiles` instead of `~/.vim`
 * create rather a hard link (without the `-s` flag) instead

+### Mac OS X

+I am using _Bitstream Vera Sans Mono_ fonts on Mac.

+You can get them for free at: http://ftp.gnome.org/pub/GNOME/sources/ttf-bitstream-vera/1.10/

 ## Custom commands

 This config contains a couple of very useful commands: